News Of Prince William’s Alleged Affair Is Going Viral On Twitter

 Though Prince William is in the news, it isn’t for his tour in New Zealand.
 Rather, the future king is trending on Twitter because of reports of an alleged affair with his pretty country neighbor Rose Hanbury.

-The Prince is currently trending at nearly 240,000 tweets, and almost all of them detail users’ shock, like twitter user @drbangtan1, at William potentially cheating on the Duchess of Cambridge.
+The prince is currently trending at nearly 240,000 tweets, and almost all of them detail users’ shock, like Twitter user @drbangtan1, at William potentially cheating on the Duchess of Cambridge.

 “Prince William cheated on Kate with someone that used to be a close friend of hers.
 How do you grow up knowing what your own dad did and decide to jeopardize your marriage for this?”